-Previously, teams across Thailand, India, Malaysia and the Middle East had operated independently with little collaboration.
+OCS provide their facilities management services for a wide range of clients across Asia including healthcare, retail and education.
+Previously, their teams across Thailand, India, Malaysia and the Middle East had operated independently with little collaboration.
 Often faced with the same internal and client challenges, solutions were rarely shared and tested to see if these would work across businesses.
 Added to this, the complex nature of leading across boundaries meant that the challenge was both fascinating and daunting.

 Together with OCS, we worked to develop a Regional Leadership Academy, where talented leaders could come together and develop leadership skills required today and in the future, enabling them to operate locally and regionally and adapt quickly in a fast-moving business environment.
 This supported a real step change in the quality of leadership across the business.

 Through a truly global programme, we offered a blended solution of team development, 360 Feedback, 1:1 coaching, mentoring, client visits and virtual skill shots.
 In addition, strategic project groups were created, working on real-life business challenges which if tackled fully, would generate significant savings and additional revenue.